Bech-Bodson Government: Infrastructure

 In the immediate post-war period, the work of reconstruction had allowed the state to develop powerful means of intervention in the national economy.
 Once reconstruction had finished, the government did not stop its interventionist practices.
 A vast programme of infrastructural modernisation took over the reins from the reconstruction efforts.
 Two sectors were the object of considerable public investments: energy and transport.
-In 1955, reconstruction work started on the dam at Esch-sur-Sure, which was at the same time a hydroelectric power plant and a water reservoir.
+In 1955, reconstruction work started on the Esch-sur-Sûre Dam, which was at the same time a hydroelectric power plant and a water reservoir.
 The turbines produced electricity from 1960.
 Around the same time, a hydroelectric plant was built on the lower Sauer in Rosport (1957-1960).
 In parallel to the energy supply, the government took action to improve transport infrastructure.
 The canalisation of the Moselle, agreed in 1956 by the three riverine countries, and the port installations in Mertert gave the steel industry access to maritime ports.
 The electrification of the rail network from 1956 was also motivated by the desire to reduce transport costs and facilitate the export of steel products.
 In this point, Luxembourgish and French interests were aligned.
 France delivered 20 electric locomotives to Luxembourg in return for the construction of the canal of the Moselle, which required substantial investments by Luxembourg, but which mostly benefited the steel industry of Lorraine.
 The government additionally expanded the road network, and enlarged the airport.

 The aid received in the framework of the Marshall Plan allowed Luxembourg to finance the modernisation of its infrastructure.
 Later, however, it was the Luxembourgish state which financed these large-scale projects, its income boosted by the positive economic situation.
 The government invested the dividends of growth in modernisation.